a-is/tms/readme.md

 ## License

-This project is licensed under Apache License 2.0 license.
+This project is licensed under GNU GPLv3.
 See [license.txt](license.txt) for details.